Waiting to start your teacher training

 Physics Teacher Network Our Teacher Network offers free CPD, support and advice to teachers of physics in the UK and Ireland.

-“I wish I could have observed more other teachers, both in physics and other subjects.
+“I wish I could have observed more teachers, both in physics and other subjects.
 I rarely get the chance to do this now, but every time I do, it is incredibly useful to see what the teachers do and how the students respond.”
 (NQT, 2013)

 Tutors often tell us that the most important preparation you can do is to get into school as much as possible.
 Observe classes and talk with teaching and technical staff.
 If you can, take on a volunteer teaching assistant role.
 If the school will pay you, fantastic!